 - Nonspendable This classification includes amounts that cannot be spent either because they are not in a spendable form or because they are legally or contractually required to be maintained intact.
 The District reports prepaid expenses as nonspendable. - Restricted This classification includes amounts for which constraints have been placed on the use of the resources either (a) externally imposed by creditors (such as through a debt covenant), grantors, contributors, or laws or regulations of other governments, or (b) imposed by law through constitutional provisions or enabling legislation.
 The District has classified Emergency Reserves as being restricted because their use is restricted by State Statute for declared emergencies. - Committed This classification includes amounts that can be used only for specific purposes pursuant to constraints imposed by formal action of the Board of Trustees.
 These amounts cannot be used for any other purpose unless the Board of Trustees removes or changes the specified use by taking the same type of action (ordinance or resolution) that was employed when the funds were initially committed.
 This classification also includes contractual obligations to the extent that existing resources have been specifically committed for use in satisfying those contractual requirements.
-As of December 31, 2023, the District does not report any committed resources. - Assigned This classification includes amounts the government intends to use for specific purposes that do not meet the criteria to be classified as restricted or committed.
-The District has classified the fund balance of the Capital Reserve Fund as assigned because its use has been designated for a specific purpose by the District. - Unassigned This classification includes the residual fund balance for the General Fund.
+As of December 31, 2024, the District does not report any committed resources. - Assigned This classification includes amounts the government intends to use for specific purposes that do not meet the criteria to be classified as restricted or committed.
+As of December 31, 2024, the District does not report any assigned resources. - Unassigned This classification includes the residual fund balance for the General Fund.
 The Unassigned classification also includes negative residual fund balance of any other governmental fund that cannot be eliminated by offsetting of Assigned fund balance amounts.